 Protocol 1: In protocol 1, we performed personal identification of 22 subjects with training and testing data acquired in different trials on the same day (session 2 only).
-Leave-one-out cross-validation was employed.
+Leave-one-out cross-validation was employed (using all retained trials for each subject).
 Note that in this protocol, the HD-sEMG signals of the same task were employed as the biometric template of each subject.
 The accuracy of personal identification was calculated separately for each of the eight individual tasks shown in Fig. 2.